33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 People Will Be Nicer To You

 If it were up to us, it wouldn't be like this.
 But, truth is, our society often discriminates against overweight people, whether that means they'll garner less attention from healthcare providers or receive more negative comments from peers.
 (It's scientifically proven!)
 But, after you've lost weight, you'll start to see things change.
 People who once ignored you may greet you with a smile or even offer to hold the door for you.
 "I have lost 120 pounds now, and people treat me so much differently," writes FatSecret message board user girlygirlatheart.
 User jkessler9508 agrees: "Sad, but true…it seems everyone is nicer to you [after you lose weight.]"
-Maybe people need to take the edge off with these 11 Best Foods For Stress.

 You'll Be More Memorable